yen311/yen311/README.md

 Feel free to contact me if you have anything would like to share with me 😀

+Here's my personal website: https://yen311.github.io/personal-website/#/home (Frontend: React, Backend: Django)

 - I'm the alumni from Portland State University (Degree in Finance 🏦)

 - I just graduated from Australian National University (Degree in Computer Science 💻)

-- Currtently a Software Developer in cloud consultant company based in Adelaide.
+- Currtently a Full Stack Software Developer in cloud consultant company based in Adelaide.

 Familiar Languages: English && Chinese